 Your title should be brief (not exceeding 125 characters, including spaces and punctuation) and descriptive of the project.
-It should also be free of specialized language that might not be understood by the general public.
+It should also be free of specialized language that the general public might not understand.

 Avoid using a main title that requires clarification by the subtitle.
 For example, "A History of Counterfeiting in the U.S., 1776-1900" is clearer than "Fakes and Fakers: A History of Counterfeiting in the U.S., 1776-1990."